-5. CHECK SERVO MOVEMENT.
-(Turn everything on - Servos not installed)

-- Move flight mode switches to Cruise (Both three-position switches to the center), camber slider towards the front of the transmitter and Flap Stick to the top. - Slowly move the right stick to confirm that the servos are moving in the correct direction.
+- 5. CHECK SERVO MOVEMENT.
+(Turn everything on Servos are connected to the receiver but not installed in the aircraft) - Move flight mode switches to Cruise (Both three-position switches to the center), camber slider towards the front of the transmitter and Flap Stick to the top. - Slowly move the right stick to confirm that the servos are moving in the correct direction.
 If not, enter the servo reversing function and change the servo arm as necessary. - Repeat for the Rudder stick. - Repeat for the Flap Stick.